gouldsonium/the-modding-bungalo/_lists/rovaan/read-me.md

 ### Starting up the list
 Open the installation folder and double-click on the program called `ModOrganizer.exe`.

-Make sure the dropdown box on the right is set to `Ghoulified Reality` and press the `Run` button.
+Make sure the dropdown box on the right is set to `Rovaan` and press the `Run` button.

 ### In-game MCM options

-Ghoulified Reality has no required MCM options to be selected; however, you can load the smoothcam preset if you wish to do so.
+Rovaan has no required MCM options to be selected; however, you can load the smoothcam preset if you wish to do so.

 You are welcome to change any others to achieve your desired setup.